Stakeholders Say New Tourist Attraction Sites Showcase Commitment of Gov’t to Dev’t of Tourism

 Tourism Ethiopia Director-General, Sileshi Girma told ENA that there were interests to develop the tourism sector in the past.
 But not much has been realized.

-“Now the government has shown its commitment in deeds by developing attractive new tourism destinations.
-The exemplary projects like Unity Park, Sheger and Entoto parks are added to the list of attractions,” he said.
+“Now the government has shown its commitment to deeds by developing attractive new tourism destinations.
+The exemplary projects like Unity Park, Sheger, and Entoto parks are added to the list of attractions,” he said.

 According to him, these projects will play important role in promoting domestic and international tourists.

-The other planned projects at Gorgora, Wonchi and Koysha are icons as well as great opportunity to transform the tourism sector by increasing flow of tourists, Sileshi noted.
+The other planned projects at Gorgora, Wonchi, and Koysha are icons as well as great opportunities to transform the tourism sector by increasing the flow of tourists, Sileshi noted.

-The projects will also contribute to image building, and encourage public-private partnership to invest in “grand projects that will have capacity to accommodate many tourists.”
+The projects will also contribute to image building, and encourage public-private partnerships to invest in “grand projects that will have the capacity to accommodate many tourists.”

 The director-general urged the regional states to develop other sites in collaboration with the private sector by taking the best practices and achievements made by the federal government in the tourism sector.